Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Proofs of Main Results

-In this section, we first prove Proposition \ref{prop1}, Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated} and Corollaries \ref{cor:scaling} and \ref{cor:scaling_estimate}.
-We then prove Propositions \ref{prop2}, \ref{prop3}, \ref{prop4}, and \ref{prop:procrustes}.
-Finally, we prove the more technical results.
-Our proofs require careful tabulation of the various alignment matrices orthogonal matrices.
-We remark that all orthogonal matrices appearing in the following proofs are written with the letter $\mathbf{W}$ and all indefinite orthogonal matrices are written with the letter $\mathbf{Q}$, and we allow the constants implicit in the notation $O(\cdot)$ to depend on $d$ in an arbitrary manner.
+Our proofs require careful tabulation of the various alignment matrices.
+All orthogonal matrices appearing in the following proofs are written with the letter $\mathbf{W}$ and all indefinite orthogonal matrices are written with the letter $\mathbf{Q}$, and we allow the constants implicit in the notation $O(\cdot)$ to depend on $d$ in an arbitrary manner.
 Finally, in our proofs, we will provide bounds with a constant $C$ that may change from line to line.

-Before proving Proposition \ref{prop1}, we include some important related results that we will require.
-First, Theorem 7 in \citet{solanki_persistent_2019} says that when we have a $(p,q)$-admissible distribution, the support is bounded.